inoxlang/inox-vscode/README.md

 - Open the folder in a **new VSCode window**
 - Execute the VSCode command `Inox: Initialize new Project in Current Folder`

+👉 If you installed the project server **after** having opened the folder you can use the command `Developer: Reload Window` to restart the LSP client.

 **Opening a project**

 - The first time open the `xxx.code-workspace` file and click on the floating button '**Open Workspace**'